danabrosh/DNA-to-protein/README.md

 ## ⚙️ How to Use
    git clone https://github.com/danabrosh/dna-to-protein.git
-   cd dna-to-protein
    pip install -r requirements.txt

-### This project was created as part of the course Basic Programming Skills (Python) at the Weizmann Institute of Science.
+This project was created as part of the course Basic Programming Skills (Python) at the Weizmann Institute of Science.